 - Try to find the name of the specific person that will be receiving your application.
 This shows good research and professionalism.
 Otherwise, use ‘Dear Sir/Madam’.

-- Summarise to purpose of the letter using a bold heading between the salutation and the introduction, e.g. ‘Summer Internship Application’.
+- Summarise the purpose of the letter using a bold heading between the salutation and the introduction, e.g. ‘Summer Internship Application’.

 - State the role/opportunity for which you are applying.